I used the Foreo Bear every day for a month: here’s what happened

 Which brings us to the important part: the results!

-Does the Foreo Bear actually work?
+Does this thing actually work?

 At the time of writing, I’ve owned the Foreo Bear for just over a month, and I’ve been faithfully using it every single day, for the past 30 days.
 I tend to use it in the evenings.
 I find it fits nicely into my evening skincare routine – it doesn’t take up too much time, and it’s also a useful way to make sure I don’t skip the serum step, so that’s another plus point right there.